(Tokyo, Hakone, Kyoto, Arashiyama)

 Arashiyama, is a pleasant district in the western outskirts of Kyoto.
 The area has been a popular destination since the Heian Period (794-1185), when nobles would enjoy its natural setting.
 Okochi Mountain Villa is the former villa of the popular samurai film star Okochi Denjiro (1896-1962), and consists of several beautiful gardens and buildings, including living quarters, tea houses and a zen meditation hall.
 Here you will enjoy some matcha green tea with a snack.
 Next, take a walk through Arashiyama’s famous bamboo groves, which are particularly attractive when there is a light wind and the tall bamboo stalks sway gently back and forth.
 The bamboo has been used to manufacture various products, such as baskets, cups, boxes and mats at local workshops for centuries.
 Nonomiya shrine is a Shinto shrine where in ancient times, unmarried imperial princesses stayed for a year or more to purify themselves.
 Ranked among Kyoto's five great Zen temples, Tenryuji is the largest and most impressive temple in Arashiyama.
 Founded in 1339 at the beginning of the Muromachi Period (1338-1573), the temple is one of Kyoto's UNESCO World Heritage Sites.
 In addition to its temple buildings, there are attractive gardens with walking paths. *Rickshaws are available once inside the bamboo forest.

 Transfer from Kyoto to Arashiyama with a private vehicle and English speaking guide.
-En route, you will visit the Higashiyama district, one of the city's best preserved historic districts, with a visit to Kiyomizu (Pure Water) temple.
-From the 13 metre high veranda jutting out from the Main Hall you can enjoy amazing views of Kyoto.
+En route, you will visit the Higashiyama district, one of the city's best preserved historic districts, with a visit to Kiyomizu (Pure Water) Temple.
+From the 13 meter high veranda jutting out from the Main Hall you can enjoy amazing views of Kyoto.
 Founded in 1164, Sanjusangendo is famous for its 1001 statues of Kannon, the goddess of mercy.
-The temple hall measures 120 metres in length – Japan’s longest wooden structure.
-In the centre of the main hall sits a large, wooden statue of a 1000-armed Kannon (Senju Kannon) that is flanked on each side by 500 human sized statues.
-After, you will head west to the Arashiyama district, a district in the outskirts of Kyoto.
+After, you will head west to the Arashiyama district, a pleasant district in the western outskirts of Kyoto.
 Okochi Mountain Villa is the former villa of the popular samurai film star Okochi Denjiro (1896-1962), and consists of several beautiful gardens and buildings, including living quarters, tea houses, and a zen meditation hall.
 Here you will enjoy some matcha green tea with a snack.
 Next, take a walk through Arashiyama’s famous bamboo groves.
-The bamboo has been used to manufacture various products, such as baskets, cups, boxes, and mats at local workshops for centuries.
 Nonomiya shrine is a Shinto shrine where in ancient times, unmarried imperial princesses stayed for a year or more to purify themselves.
 Ranked among Kyoto's five great Zen temples, Tenryuji is the largest and most impressive temple in Arashiyama.
-Founded in 1339 at the beginning of the Muromachi Period (1338-1573), the temple is a UNESCO World Heritage Site.
-Enjoy lunch in a traditional building inside the temple grounds overlooking the beautifully landscaped garden, where you can feast on a vegetarian shojin-ryori (traditional Buddhist cuisine) lunch built around yuba, tofu, and seasonal vegetables.
+In a traditional building inside the temple grounds overlooking the beautifully landscaped garden, enjoy a beautiful vegetarian shojin-ryori (traditional Buddhist cuisine) lunch built around yuba, tofu, and seasonal vegetables.

 Stay close to home during your stay at Hoshinoya and enjoy the culinary artistry at the Michelin three-star restaurant.
 The chef is proud to introduce a new Kyoto cuisine, an authentic Japanese cuisine with modern interpretation.
 The Kyoto cuisine has always combined mainstream Japanese cooking with Kyoto’s imperial tradition and selected local ingredients, always prepared with full respect for the seasons.
 Seasonal Kyoto cuisine using ingredients prepared in a variety of cooking techniques as well as a selection of aged wines and sake awaits.
 Please note, this is not included and must be paid locally.